MrKudsk/AOC/aoc2022/README.md

 ### --- Day 04: Camp Cleanup ---
 1. In how many assignment pairs does one range fully contain the other?
+2. In how many assignment pairs do the ranges overlap?

 ### --- Day 05 ---